imixs/imixs-cloud/doc/SETUP.md

 ### Adding a Worker Node to your Cluster

-To add the new node to your cluster you need to run the join command from the master setup:
+To add the new node into your cluster, you need to run the `kubeadm join` command.
+This command is a result of the init process performed on your master node.
+The command expects a token and a certificate hash:

 	$ sudo kubeadm join xxx.xxx.xxx.xxx:6443 --token xxx.xxxxxxxxx     --discovery-token-ca-cert-hash xxxxxxxxxxxxxxxxxxxxxxxxxxxxxx

-If you do not know the join command you can run the following command on your master node first:
+If you do not know the join command from your cluster, you can run the following command on your master node first:

 	$ kubeadm token create --print-join-command

-Check your new cluster status on your master node:
+After you have added a new worker node the node should appear in your node list:

 	$ kubectl get nodes